RAYLIGHT FOR MAC 2.08

 Problem: there is a warning about folder names too long.
 Solution: rename your volume (card name or disk drive name) using 31 characters or less.

 Problem: Raylight does not find any MXF files, and no links appear in /Users /Shared/ Raylight.
 Solution: be sure to check the output window for messages indicating what files were found or any files that were skipped.
 Options for Raylight are stored in the file options.txt found in the /Users/Shared/Raylight folder on your system drive.
 You can set the option LogVerbose to 1 (LogVerbose = 1) to see more detailed information during scanning.
-In general, it is not recommended you leave this on, important messages will be shown in the output window without this option.
+In general, it is not recommended you leave this on, important messages will be shown in the output window even without this option.

 Problem: I see the clips and the slate in FCP but not in the quicktime player.
 Solution: no solution right now for Intel processor and FCP 5.0 or earlier versions.
 Later releases of Raylight will include the DVFilm DVCPROHD codec for systems that do not have FCP installed.

 Problem: I moved the MXF files to another computer and now the links do not work.
-Solution: after moving the MXF files to the 2nd computer, delete the links and rescan the MXF files with Raylight running on the 2nd computer.
+Solution: after moving the MXF files to the second computer, delete the links and rescan the MXF files with Raylight running on the second computer.
 OR, move the link files so that they live in the same folder as your card images.
 Reconnect the links in FCP so that FCP can find them in their new location, and save the project.
 Then if the project needs to be moved to another computer, move the drive in its entirety to the other computer without changing the volume name, or if the files must be copied or uploaded to a server, copy the entire contents of the drive and use the same volume name for the destination drive.

-Questions?
+More Questions?
 Go to DVFilm.com and click on Support, Support Request.

-c.2008 DVFilm
+c.2010 DVFilm